ankamahjohnson/digital-business-card/README.md

 # Digital Business Card
 A clean, responsive digital business card built with "HTML" and "CSS".
+Designed to present personal and professional information in a compact, shareable card format — including contact details, a portfolio link & social media links.

 ## Live Demo
 View Live 🌐